Skip to main content

 To start translating your content in Lokalise, you’ll need to import the desired items first.
 To achieve this, find the items you want to translate and put checkmarks next to them:

-You can also use the search box in the top right corner or construct a new filter using the Filter dropdown.
+You can use the search box in the top right corner or construct a new filter using the Filter dropdown.
 Once you are ready, click Import selected.

 Choose the content languages that you would like to import: